 Visit The Wildnerness Society site for more information on how “Saving Energy Saves Lands.”

 It also means lower electric bills.
 (Visit the National Association of State Utility Consumer Advocates.)
+Further to this, you could also get lower electric bills yourself by using a company like Simply Switch who can compare energy providers and tell you which one would be cheaper.
 With or without the EPA’s Clean Power Plan, states that pursue renewables and energy efficiency will see smaller increases in total electric system costs through 2030 than they would with any other investment strategy.

 Energy efficiency pays off